Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 In the section about writing a simple style package we already gave you a first impression about the style-sheet language of TeXmacs.
 In this section, we will give a more complete survey of the available features.
 For more detailed descriptions, we refer to the chapter about the TeXmacs primitives.

-Most style-sheet primitives can be obtained from the Source menu when you are in source mode.
-You may also obtain them from the InsertMacro and InsertExecutable menus when editing usual text.
-Alternatively, you may use the A- and M-e prefixes in source mode and the M-i and M-e prefixes otherwise.
+The style-sheet primitives can be obtained from the Source menu when you are in source mode.
+In all other modes, the Source menu becomes visible after enabling the Source macros tool in the Tools menu.
+Alternatively, you may use the Alt+ and Meta+E keyboard prefixes in source mode and the Meta+I and Meta+E prefixes otherwise.
 Furthermore, we recall that the hybrid \-key may be used for creating macro-applications or arguments, depending on the context.
-Finally, the A-right and A-left keys are used for inserting arguments.
+Finally, the Meta+ and Meta+ keys are used for inserting arguments.

 3.1.Assignments